Peakboard/peakboard-templates.github.io/_templates/Sales-Performance-Dashboard/en.md

 layout: article
 title: Sales Performance Dashboard
 description:
   - With this template you can build your sales dashboard.
 Create more competition through visible metrics.
+Simply connect the data source of your choice (e.g. Excel) and get started!
 lang: en
 weight: 500
 isDraft: false